jawadtahir/Allianz/README.md

 - We have already 5 different claims in BCDB and IPFS.
 You don't need to upload a file/insert something to BCDB to test it.
 - If you cannot see any claims while testing, please look at ```Populate and Test Big Chain Database``` section.
 - To be able to run an ipfs daemon, you should install it first.
 Please look at ```Install IPFS`` section.
+- To avoid any inconsistency problem, WAIT AFTER CREATING A BILL for 4 seconds before clicking any other tab.

 ## Add Dummy Users to Hyperledger Blockchain ##
 You need to add some dummy users to hyperledger blockchain and then create participants from them, to use login/logout functionality.